-How Do I Use The Seaport Code Finder?
+How Do I Use The Seaport Code and Seacode Finder?

-This locator is more useful than looking up a world ports list.
+This seaport code locator is more useful than looking up a world ports list.
 Using the locator is as easy as using Google Maps.
 Both seaports and airports are included.
 Search by port name, seaport code, or city and immediately be taken to the seaport on the map.
-Clicking on the port will display specific information like port code, region, latitude/longitude position, and other key points.
+Clicking on the seaport will display specific information like port code, region, latitude/longitude position, and other key points.

 Looking to identify more ports in a specific area?
 Zoom in on a region or search for a specific city, state, or country to find their local seaports (anchor icon) and airports (the airplane icon) If you’ve already chosen ocean freight or air freight, you can narrow the search by unchecking ‘Seaports’ or ‘Airports’ on the top right of the map.